All Episodes

 Oh, I can't, right?

-She'll just get really angry and shut me down and storm out, or whatever my dad will just yell at me and storm out.
+She'll just get really angry and shut me down and storm out.

 Okay, but then you don't have really a relationship.

-And your parents don't really know what you believe, because they punish you for speaking the truth.
+And your parents don't really know what you believe because they punish you for speaking the truth.

-So throughout most of history, I mean I can't remember which philosopher it was he was in his eighties and burning his material because he was concerned that he might be arrested for what he'd written.
+He was in his 80s and burning his material because he was concerned that he might be arrested for what he'd written.

 I don't know.